protecode-sc/helm-chart/README.md

 * Replace minio with versitygw due to new minio policy of not building containers anymore.
 Minio is still available in helm chart in case switch to versitygw is not possible.
 * Update minimum requirements in documentation.
-* BDBA now expects that bundled versitygw/minio secrets are stored in "bdba-objstore-secrets".
+* BDBA now expects that bundled versitygw/minio secrets are stored in "bdba-objstore-secret".
   BDBA 2025.12.0 will automatically provision new secret on install/upgrade.
 * Update documentation on external rabbitmq configuration (namely `max_message_size` parameter).